![]() |

 and the Jingle-Lingle-Lily and have proven to be a huge hit with

-millions of kids.
 Despite Friedman's apparent absence from the popular music scene,

 evidence that his name and music have made a lasting impact can